 </header>

-These blank lines usually do not affect the actual display effect of the page, but they will increase the size of the HTML file.
-For websites that strive for ultimate performance, every extra byte is worth optimizing.It is more important, they will make your website source code look unprofessional and untidy.
+These blank lines usually do not affect the actual display effect of the page, but they increase the size of the HTML file.
+For websites that strive for extreme performance, every byte of extra data is worth optimizing.Moreover, they will make your website's source code look unprofessional and untidy.

-To resolve the issue of extra blank lines generated after template rendering, Anqi CMS provides a very concise and powerful feature: using within logical tags-The symbol.
-This symbol acts like a 'compact' magic switch, which tells the template engine to remove adjacent whitespace characters, including newline characters, when processing this tag.
+To solve the problem of extra blank lines generated after template rendering, Anqi CMS provides a very concise and powerful feature: using it inside logical tags-The minus sign symbol.
+This symbol is like a 'tight' magic switch that tells the template engine to remove adjacent whitespace characters, including newline characters when processing this tag.

-This-Symbols can be placed on the left side of the tag, such as{%- tag %}, and they can also be placed on the right side of the tag, such as{% tag -%}.
+This-The symbol can be placed on the left side of the tag, such as{%- tag %}It can also be placed on the right side of the tag, such as{% tag -%}.

--%}When placed on the right side of a label, it will remove all whitespace characters to the right (or below) of that label.
+• When-%}When placed on the right side of a tag, it will remove all whitespace characters to the right (or below) the tag.

-Let's go back to the above example, and optimize it by using-symbols:
+Let's go back to the above example, by using-symbols to optimize it:

 <header>